Commemorating OBSSR: A History in Milestones

 May, 2014

-William T. Riley becomes OBSSR’s acting director, and then director, after serving for more than a decade within the NIMH National Institute of Mental Health , the NHLBI National Heart, Lung and Blood Institute , and the NCI National Cancer Institute .
-He specializes in the application of digital technologies, engineering, and computer science to the behavioral and social sciences in order to improve public health research and outcomes.
+William T. Riley becomes OBSSR’s Acting Director, and then Director, after serving for more than a decade at NIH in the National Institute of Mental Health; the National Heart, Lung, and Blood Institute; and the National Cancer Institute.
+He specializes in applying digital technologies, engineering, and computer science to the behavioral and social sciences to improve public health research and outcomes.

-Under Dr. Riley’s leadership, the OBSSR expands its training initiatives.
+Under Dr. Riley’s leadership, OBSSR expands its training initiatives.
 In particular, the K18 award provides funding opportunities for established scientists to gain experience in disciplines beyond their primary research fields.
-The OBSSR releases its third and current strategic plan, which expands on scientific priorities by providing a list of functions central to OBSSR’s mission and advancement.
+OBSSR releases its third strategic plan, which expands on scientific priorities by providing a list of functions central to OBSSR’s mission and advancement.

 • New Dimensions of Electronic Health Records